-We compare a well-known money transfer service with a newer digital competitor to help you save money.
+We compare a big-name money transfer service with a newer digital competitor.

 HiFX is no longer available through finder.com.
 Instead, a great alternative we recommend is XE Money Transfer.
 You can expect a similar experience sending money with XE as most details of the service, such as fees and currencies, are the same as HiFX.